Excavation Box Leak Sealing

 Soil Engineering designed a solution utilising pressurized microfine cementitious grout to both densify and consolidate the Terrace Gravel material.
 The Microfine Cement allowed the grout to permeate more effectively at low pressure further than OPC based Grout, ensuring that the grout could form an extended envelope beyond the area of densification, providing a seal across the gaps in the sheet piles.
 Grout was also injected into the upper 1m of the underlying London Clay, to ensure the seal tied into the fissured clay, and shut off the water pathway.

-On acceptance of SEGL’s design by the client, the site crew were able to mobilise a drilling rig and hydraulic colloidal mixer/pump assembly in 1 week, to undertake the works under the supervision of a Soil Engineering Senior Engineering Geologist.
+On acceptance of SEGL’s design by the client, the site crew were able to mobilise a Soilmech SM-8 drilling Rig, and Bauer hydraulic colloidal mixer/pump assembly in 1 week, to undertake the works under the supervision of a Soil Engineering Senior Engineering Geologist.